scpeters/ihmc_ros_core/README.md

 - `ihmc_diagnostics` provides a collection of tools/scripts for trouble-shooting the Java installation and the behavior of the controller.
 - `ihmc_atlas` provides integration with the Boston Dynamics Atlas robot outside of simulation.
 Atlas teams that have the appropriate clearance from Boston Dynamics can find more information at [IHMC Atlas Controller Releases](https://bitbucket.org/ihmcrobotics/ihmc-atlas-controller-releases)

-For more information, see the `ihmc_ros` wiki here on BitBucket, or the README.md files in each package.
+For more information, see the [wiki here on BitBucket](https://bitbucket.org/ihmcrobotics/ihmc_ros/wiki) and the README.md files in each package.